-The Trump budget refers to postal reform, but only to propose a reduction in USPS costs totaling more than \$44 billion over the next ten years.
-Little substance is provided, but the Trump Administration undoubtedly would support USPS service cuts, likely through the closing or consolidation of mail processing facilities, use of more efficient delivery methods (reducing door to door delivery) or a reduction in delivery schedule.
+The Trump budget refers to postal reform, but only to propose a reduction in USPS costs totaling more than \$98 billion over the next ten years.
+Little substance is provided, but the Trump Administration undoubtedly would support USPS service cuts, likely through the closing or consolidation of mail processing facilities, use of more efficient delivery methods (reducing door to door delivery), or a reduction in the six-day delivery schedule.

-U.S. Department of Labor
+U.S. DEPARTMENT OF LABOR

-Under the proposed Trump budget, a 21% cut would be applied to the Labor Department, including deep reductions in worker training, especially in areas affected by natural disasters, for veterans, and for Native Americans.
+Under the proposed Trump budget, a 9.7% cut would be applied to the Labor Department, including deep reductions in worker training, especially in areas affected by natural disasters, for veterans, and for Native Americans.

 Notwithstanding these drastic cuts, the Trump budget includes major increases for the Office of Labor-Management Standards to support additional audits of labor unions and more intrusion into the internal affairs of most labor organizations.
+The budget actually proposes an additional \$4.2 million and 29 additional employees, all of whom would be assigned to audit national and international labor unions.